Jared Lee Loughner: Views on politics

 Records show that Loughner was registered as an independent and voted in 2006 and 2008, but not in 2010.

 Loughner's high-school friend Zach Osler said, "He did not watch TV; he disliked the news; he didn't listen to political radio; he didn't take sides; he wasn't on the Left; he wasn't on the Right."
+Zane Gutierrez, a friend, later told The New York Times that Loughner's anger would also "well up at the sight of President George W. Bush, or in discussing what he considered to be the nefarious designs of government."

+Misogyny and sexism

 According to a former friend, Bryce Tierney, Loughner had expressed a longstanding dislike for Gabby Giffords.
 Tierney recalled that Loughner had often said that women should not hold positions of power.
 He repeatedly derided Giffords as a "fake".
 This belief intensified after he attended her August 25, 2007, event when she did not, in his view, sufficiently answer his question: "What is government if words have no meaning?"
-Loughner kept Giffords' form letter, which thanked him for attending the 2007 event, in the same box as an envelope which was scrawled with phrases like "die bitch" and "assassination plans have been made".
-Zane Gutierrez, a friend, later told The New York Times that Loughner's anger would also "well up at the sight of President George W. Bush, or in discussing what he considered to be the nefarious designs of government."
+Loughner kept Giffords's form letter, which thanked him for attending the 2007 event, in the same box as an envelope which was scrawled with phrases like "die bitch" and "assassination plans have been made".

 Conspiracy theories

 His friend Zach Osler noted that conspiracy theories had a profound effect on Loughner.
 He was a member of the message board Above Top Secret, which discusses conspiracy theories; members of the site did not respond warmly to posts believed to be from his account.
 Loughner espoused conspiracy theories about the 9/11 attacks, the New World Order, and believed in a 2012 apocalypse, among other controversial viewpoints.

 In the aftermath of the shooting, the Anti-Defamation League reviewed messages by Loughner, and concluded that there was a "disjointed theme that runs through Loughner's writings", which was a "distrust for and dislike of the government."
 It "manifested itself in various ways" – for instance, in the belief that the government used the control of language and grammar to brainwash people, the notion that the government was creating "infinite currency" without the backing of gold and silver, or the assertion that NASA was faking spaceflights.
-Kathryn Olmsted of UC Davis wrote that Loughner possessed a "toxic jumble of left- and right-wing conspiracy theories, his sources ranging from Marx to Hitler to heavy metal."
+Reporters who study right-wing militia groups and the so-called "Patriot Movement" found Loughner's comments on subjects like the American currency and the Constitution, which he posted online in various video clips, strikingly similar in language and the Internet's more paranoid, extremist, corners.